Romanitho/Winget-AutoUpdate/README.md

 Set WAU to run at user logon.

 **-UpdatesInterval**
 Specify the update frequency: Daily (Default), BiDaily, Weekly, BiWeekly, Monthly or Never.
-Can be set to 'Never' in combination with '-UpdatesAtLogon' for instance
+Can be set to 'Never' in combination with '-UpdatesAtLogon' for instance.

 **-UpdatesAtTime**
 Specify the time of the update interval execution time.
 Default 6AM.
-(From version 1.15.0)
+(From version 1.15.0).

 **-RunOnMetered**
 Run WAU on metered connection.
 Default No.